 You say that your son is now an adult so your son will need to be the person that seeks additional medical advice or who contacts an Attorney if he feels that there was medical malpractice.
 You should talk to your son and encourage him to seek medical advice from another heart surgeon....Read more »

 I fell due to a pre-existing medical condition in the middle of a road.
 I injured my nose and one arm.
 I went to an ER where the attending Dr. ordered multiple x-rays, at 12, I stopped the tech and said, "No more" and he stopped.
-He would have kept going if I hadn't stopped him.
-Usually only...
+He would have kept going if I hadn't stopped him....
 Read more »

 I'm sorry you injured your nose and your arm from a fall.
 As to the question of whether you can sue for excessive radiation exposure from x-rays, the answer - technically - is yes.
 It's easy to file a lawsuit, and most anyone can file a lawsuit for virtually anything.
-There is a filing fee...Read more »
+There is a...Read more »

 Reputable and well-run hospitals will generally take a number of measures to ensure good recovery following surgery.
 This can include their social services unit making arrangements for post-op care in an approved rehabilitative facility.
 It can include arrangements for a nurse to make follow-up...Read more »